 What to do if grades are low

-If your GSCE grades were ‘below par’ and you wish to re-sit them, or if you are preparing for exams in the coming year/s, you can make sure you get the results you want or need by getting extra tuition.
+If your GSCE grades were ‘below par’ and you wish to re-sit them, or if you are preparing for exams in the coming year/s, you can make sure you get the results you want or need by getting extra tuition with a private tutor.
 We here at Genie Tutors are dedicated to helping pupils get the grades they desire.
-You can find a centre near you here, or you can get in touch with us to have your GCSE grades explained in more detail and/or discuss your options by requesting a call-back here.
+You can find a tuition centre near you here, or you can get in touch with us to have your GCSE grades explained in more detail and/or discuss your options by requesting a call-back here.